MYSTERY SCIENCE THEATER 3000

 • The movie contains many riffs that loyal fans have heard before, sometimes on several occasions.
 Among them: “It’s a long par five to the nation’s capital,” “Football practice!”
 “Put your shoes on, we’re at grandma’s,” “I have tubes in my ears!”
 “I kind of live out of my [insert vehicle type]” and [you] “wake and bake every day.”

-• One of the problems I have with the movie is that, early on, when they should be establishing a riffing rhythm, there is a long stretch of no riffs.
+• One of the problems I do have with the movie is that, early on, when they should be establishing a riffing rhythm, there is an upsettingly long stretch of no riffs.
 It happens during the scene in which Cal holds an impromptu press conference as he prepares to climb into his jet.
 A long painful minute goes by with only a few paltry riffs, and it’s really the wrong place for a dead zone.

-• Then current riffs: “John Sununu goes for a haircut,” “Look out President Clinton!”, a reference pilots drinking rum and cokes and “The Kingdome!”
+• Then current riffs: “John Sununu goes for a haircut,” “Look out President Clinton!”, a reference to pilots drinking rum and cokes and “The Kingdome!”

 • In the live riffing, the “secret eggo project” scene went on much longer and established the “Cal always breaks things” running gag.
 The shortened version doesn’t really establish it, with the result that when Servo says “Cal, I don’t think there’s anything left to break!” we really don’t understand what he’s talking about.